Do you believe that Jesus’ blood is enough for your transformation? Or do you believe you need to earn healing, salvation, and authority?

 #4 You have the Holy Spirit!

 Jesus gave you the Holy Spirit to help you defeat the thoughts that try to entice you to sin.
 Remember when Jesus was on his 40 day fast?
 The enemy came and tried to get him to eat and to show off his power!
 The trick was to get Jesus to be selfish and think only about himself.
-However, Jesus was selfless and knew he came to die for our sins and show us the path to Heaven with our Father!
+However, Jesus was selfless and knew he came to die for our sins and show us the path to Heaven!
 Jesus didn’t let Satan distract him from his purpose!

 That's what the enemy is constantly trying to do -- get us to think about ourselves and not God.